01 — Build

 ESP32-CAM module (AI Thinker)£6–8Includes OV2640 camera.
 Buy from Amazon or AliExpress.

 FTDI USB-to-serial programmer£3–5Required for initial firmware upload.
-Search 'FTDI FT232RL module'.
+Search 'FTDI FT232RL module' on Amazon.

-IKEA 365+ 180ml glass jar with lid£2New or reused.
-Check eBay, Vinted, or charity shops.
+IKEA 365+ 180ml glass jar with lid£2New from IKEA or reused from eBay or Vinted.

 Two colours of thin rope or paracord (1m each)£2–3One colour per side of lid — indicates camera direction.